-Jumping is one of the most popular international equestrian sports and whether you’re entering it at a grassroots level, compete in hunter jumping events or are just about to make the jump (pardon the pun) into the professional world, getting the right horse is crucial but the level you compete at can also make a difference to the horse you have or use.
+Jumping is one of the most popular international equestrian sports and whether you’re entering it at a grassroots level, compete in hunter jumping events, or are just about to make the jump (pardon the pun) into the professional world, getting the right horse is crucial but the level you compete at can also make a difference to the horse you have or use.
 Yes, all horses can jump but when you’re competing, at whatever level, you obviously want the best jumper you can get.
-Of course, if money was no object everybody would turn up to the jumping ring riding the next Big Star but this isn’t the case for most of us so which horses are better suited to jumping well as competition, and more importantly why.
+Of course, if money was no object everybody would turn up to the jumping ring riding the next Big Star but this isn’t the case for most of us so which horses are better suited to jumping well in competition, and more importantly why?

 When you talk about horses and jumping most people automatically think about show jumping and while this is by far the most popular type of jumping, especially on an international scale, there are other types of jumping such as hunter and cross country.

 Sometimes called working hunter it’s derived from the old English pastime of fox hunting and is designed to show the horse’s suitability to hunting as well as to demonstrate their ability to move in a smooth and steady manner.
-How well a horse jumps is more important than how quickly he does, things such as accuracy, finesse and elegance are crucial.
-An ideal hunter-jumper has good presence, holds himself well but also has a good jump.
+How well a horse jumps is more important than how quickly he does, things such as accuracy, finesse, and elegance are crucial.
+An ideal hunter-jumper has a good presence, holds himself well but also has a good jump.

 As you would expect, this involves the horse and rider jumping a series of fences that have been set up around a country setting.
 Most cross-country courses use man-made fences that are designed to look natural and can be in the open or in wooded areas.
-A typical cross-country jumper will have a powerful jump, be able to gallop between jumps and be nimble.
+A typical cross-country jumper will have a powerful jump, be able to gallop between jumps, and be nimble.

 In show jumping the idea is too clear a series of fences, known as a round, as quickly as possible without knocking any of the fences over.
 It’s often timed with penalty points being given for every second the horse and rider are outside of the allotted time.
 The perfect show jumper would have a good powerful jump, be able to turn quickly as well as being able to sprint between fences.